home-assistant/developers.home-assistant/blog/2020-06-01-getCardSize.md

 In 0.110 we stopped doing this, we would give back the correct element, but the element constructor would not be loaded yet, so it doesn't have the `getCardSize`.
 When the constructor is loaded, the element will be upgraded and we set the config.
 From that moment we can call `getCardSize`.

-In this version we changed the logic for `getCardSize` so it will wait for this.
-This means some cards, like stacks, will return a promise because they have to wait for their childeren to be defined.
+In this version, we changed the logic for `getCardSize` so it will wait for this.
+This means some cards, like stacks, will return a promise because they have to wait for their children to be defined.

-If you are a custopm card develeoper, and your custom card uses `getCardSize` to get the size of other cards, you have to adjust it to handle these promises.
+If you are a custom card developer and your custom card uses `getCardSize` to get the size of other cards, you have to adjust it to handle these promises.

 Our function to get the card size, which you could copy, now looks like this: